lauinger/a-general-theory-for-stock-dynamics/README.md

 # A General Framework for Stock Dynamics of Populations and Built and Natural Environments
-Code and data for Figures 4 & 5 of the paper "A general framework for stock dynamics of populations and built and natural environments" forthcoming in the Journal of Industrial Ecology by D. Lauinger, R.G.
+Code and data for Figures 4 & 5 of the paper "A general framework for stock dynamics of populations and built and natural environments" by D. Lauinger, R.G.
 Billy, F. Vasquéz, and D.B.
-Müller.
+Müller (forthcoming in the Journal of Industrial Ecology).

 For inquiries please contact dirk.lauinger@epfl.ch